didoesdigital/steno-dictionaries/README.md

 - [`nouns.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/nouns.json) contains a few hundred additional words.
 - [`proper-nouns.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/proper-nouns.json) contains a few hundred proper nouns.
 - [`condensed-strokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/condensed-strokes.json) contains a combinations of existing strokes in the main Plover dictionary so that they appear in searches when you look up strokes.
 These words can already be written using the default Plover dictionary and prefix/suffix strokes or punctuation strokes.
 It can be useful for improving dictionary lookups, but is not needed to write the words.
+It can cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/issues/174) in rare situations so you may want to add it to your Plover config in a certain order so that it is overwritten by the other dictionaries.